Single Sign-On (SSO) for NebulaCRS

 For IT Administrators

-IT administrators may need to apply additional permissions within the applicable central identity platform to allow the nebulaone application access.
+IT administrators must apply additional permissions within the applicable central identity platform to allow the nebulaone application access.

 *HTI is not responsible for third-party forums.
 Linked articles are provided for troubleshooting convenience only.